Rohitgut/ECommerce_API/README.md

 # ECommerce_API
-An CRUD API for ECommerce prodeucts
+An CRUD API for ECommerce products.